zaourzag/azure-nginx-ssl/README.md

 1. Review running containers on Docker
     ```
     $ docker ps
-2. Find the "CONTAINER ID" and copy and past to use after the stop command.
-You can choose the id or "NAMES"
+2. Find the unique "CONTAINER ID" from #1 above to use after the stop command.
     ```
     $ docker stop 0dce4d4e5f4f
-    or
-    ```
-    $ docker stop hardcore_borg
 3. Make edits and return to setp #2 for re-building and running Docker

 #### Inspiration